Young1906/Young1906.github.io/content/posts/heat.md

 ## Heat equations
-This instance of the 1D heat equation describes how the temperature of an insulated rod changes over time at any point on the rod, where the two ends of the rod are kept at a constant temperature of \\(0^o C\\) and the initial temperature of the rod was given by a function of location \\(x\\).
+This instance of the 1D heat equation describes how the temperature of an insulated rod changes over time at any point on the rod, where the two ends of the rod are kept at a constant temperature of $0^o C$ and the initial temperature of the rod was given by a function of location $x$.

 $$